sassoftware/event-provenance-registry/docs/how-to/start-server/README.md

 }
 ```

-Event Reciever Groups can be updated using the following mutation
+Event receiver Groups can be updated using the following mutation

 ```graphql
 mutation {